Afro-Venezuelans: Arts and ceremonies

 Afro-Venezuelan ceremonies have been primarily linked to the Christian calendar, and many Afro-Venezuelan music, dance, and costume traditions are associated with specific church celebrations.
 The Nativity, Holy Week, Corpus Christi, the Cruz de Mayo, and patron saints' holidays are central to Afro-Venezuelan expressive culture throughout the country.
 The Día de los Inocentes (Feast of Fools, 28 December) is also celebrated and is particularly important in Barlovento, where "governments of women" are set up parodying male authority with absurd decrees and other actions such as cross-dressing.
-Carnival celebrations (the week before Lent) are significant, especially in eastern Venezuela, where in communities such as Güiria and El Callao there has been a large Caribbean influence.
+Carnival celebrations (the week before Lent) are significant, especially in eastern Venezuela, where in communities such as Carupano, Maturin, Güiria and El Callao there has been a large Caribbean influence.
 During saints' feast days, promesas (promises) made to the saints in return for personal favors are fulfilled.
 Correct observance of ritual activities such as offerings, drumming, dancing, and the feeding of all those present are essential to satisfying these promises.

 In various regions of Venezuela, different religious holidays have emerged as important local celebrations.
 Around Lake Maracaibo, the fiesta of a Black saint San Benito (26 December to 2 January) is prominent and is celebrated with the playing of chimbánguele drums.
 In Cata, Chuao, Cuyagua, and Ocumare de la Costa (Aragua), Naiguatá (Distrito Federal), San Francisco de Yare (Miranda), and Canoabo and Patanemo (Carabobo), the Diablos Danzantes (organized into cofradías) are the centerpiece of the Corpus Christi celebrations, performing in particularly vivid costumes and masks that incorporate African imagery.
 In Barlovento, the Fiesta of San Juan Bautista (Saint John the Baptist) has been of singular importance since slavery.
 The three days of San Juan (23 to 25 June) were the only three days of the year during which slaves were given a rest from hard labor and were permitted to gather freely.
 During the holiday, not only would slaves celebrate with drumming and dancing, but also plot insurrection and flight.

+The Parranda de San Pedro is a religious festivity of Saint Peter that is celebrated every June 29 in the cities of Guatire and Guarenas in Miranda State, Venezuela.
+It has its origin in slaves community of the Colonial Era.
+It consists of some revelers, dressed in tail coat and topper (one of them carries the image of the saint, another carries a yellow and red flag) accompanied by Cuatro and Maracas.
+The percussion is achieved with some pieces of leather tied to the feet as sandals (called quotes).
+They are also accompanied by two prepubescent children, dressed in a red and yellow costume (similar to harlequins), who are known as "tucusitos".
+The most striking character is a man dressed as a woman carrying a rag doll.